Personal profile

 Postgraduate Research Opportunities

-Michael also welcomes enquiries to discuss alternative sources of funding from prospective PhD candidates with a passion for organic chemistry who are interested in working in an interdisciplinary field.
+Michael welcomes enquiries to discuss alternative sources of funding from prospective PhD candidates with a passion for organic chemistry who are interested in working in an interdisciplinary field.

 Click here for guidance on how to apply.